kislerdm/neon-sdk-go/README.md

 ## Contribution

-The SDK is distributed under the [MIT license](LICENSE).
+The SDK is distributed under the [MIT license](LICENSE), find full list of dependencies' licenses [here](https://app.fossa.com/reports/fcbd29f3-1d63-4437-9946-cb320a567c42).

 Please feel free to open an issue ticket, or PR to contribute.